farrellgaffar/Big-Data-Analytics/README.md

 # Big-Data-Analytics
-There are a lot of projects in here and the data that i got was from my lecturer from
+There is a lot of projects in here and the data that I got was from my lecture